neurodebian/neurodebian/sandbox/schroot-fslview.rst

    chmod a+x /usr/local/bin/fslview

   .. note::
-     You might need to become root for above operations, or not depending either you are a part of ``staff`` user group.
+     You might need, or not, to become root for above operations depending either you are a part of ``staff`` user group.

 Optional steps
 --------------

-Although at this point you are all set to run fslview from the chroot-ed environment, we would suggest a few additional steps you would need to perform within the chroot-ed environment.
-For some of them (marked with **chroot-root**) you would need to become root in a chroot using:
+Although at this point you can run fslview from the chroot-ed environment, we would suggest a few additional steps.
+For some of them (marked with **chroot-root**) you would need to become root in a chroot environment via following steps:

 - enter chroot using ``schroot -c squeeze -p``

 - become root (via ``su`` command, root password should be the same as on the main system)

-So here they are
+So here are recommended optional additions:

 - **chroot-root**: `Enable NeuroDebian repository
   <http://neuro.debian.net/#how-to-use-this-repository>`_.
 Choose